natestutte/fnf-randomizer/README.md

 Support Friday Night Funkin and it's developers on the itch.io page: https://ninja-muffin24.itch.io/funkin

 ## Requirements
-You will need Python 3.7+ to run the program.
-Install the most recent version of Python here: https://www.python.org/downloads/
+<s>You will need Python 3.7+ to run the program.
+Install the most recent version of Python here: https://www.python.org/downloads/</s>
+You should not need Python installed to run this program anymore.
+If you run into issues running it without Python, please leave an Issue or email me!

 You will also need to download the latest version of Friday Night Funkin (v5).
 This download can be found at the game's itchio page linked above.
 It is heavily recommended that you use a clean build and not your own build!
 Always good to have a backup just in case things go wrong.

 ## Installation and Instructions
 Install and place all files inside it's own folder.
-With Python 3.7+ installed on the same computer, run the main.py python executable by double-clicking it or running it through cmd using the command:

-`python main.py`
+Run the "fnf-randomizer.exe" application.

 When running the program you should be greeted by a few options to select: